lguy/course-microbial-genomics/episodes/downloading-data.Rmd

 To ensure that we complete this tutorial in time, we will not perform all operations on all genomes, only on one or two.
 The principles are - however - the same for two or seven (or, to some extent, 189) genomes.

-Let's download data for two *M. tuberculosis* genomes with a for loop
+Let's download data for two *M. tuberculosis* genomes with a `for` loop.
+Here is an example, but you may choose two other samples (see below).

 ```bash
 $ cd molepi/data